douglasswmcst/ss2025_swe302/practicals/practical6-example/README.md

 # Practical 6 - Infrastructure as Code with Terraform

-This example demonstrates deploying a Next.js application to LocalStack AWS using Terraform and AWS CodePipeline.
+This example demonstrates deploying a Next.js application to LocalStack AWS using Terraform for infrastructure management and S3 for static website hosting.

 ## Architecture